samuelfneumann/Construct/README.md

 The configuration module you never knew existed but desperately need.

+This is still under development, expect some adventures!

 ## Table of Contents
 1. [What is Construct.py?](#what_is_construct_py)
 2. [Installation](#installation)